access-ci-org/Jetstream_Cluster/README.md

 * Cloud-init auto-runs yum update on the first boot, which takes approximately forever in computer-time (~10 minutes).
 * Might be best to create compute nodes initially, and then suspend/shelve them once that initialization happens - 'stop' might be the best way.

+## Current Status

+As suspend_program and resume_program and compute_playbook currently
+stand, they will create a working compute node w/ running slurmd.

+Install script is working, except for the need to create an openrc.sh file in the same directory.

+The create/suspend works ONCE the nodes have been initially created.
+If the node already exists, the openstack stop/start are used.
+Haven't properly tested whether the resume will function still when the node doesn't yet exist.
+Seemed like there may be timeout issues.

+Testing note:
+Slurm will run suspend/resume in response to scontrol update nodename=compute-[0-1] state=power_down/up

 ## Necessary Bits

-These bits need to happen on the headnode *before* the computes ca work
+For Headnode install/setup:

-* Also need to set up ansible for compute node acccess
+* Need to set up ansible for compute node acccess
   * Need ansible.cfg to point to an ssh.cfg
   * Need the ssh.cfg to point to the same priv key as used in server create
   * Need to edit the host list on each create/suspend